 - Keep positive – not every contact will lead to a job, but it only takes one successful one to find you work

-- Get some experience – volunteer or do some work experience.
+- Get some experience if possible – volunteer or do some work experience.
 You’ll make new contacts and you’ll be in “the right place at the right time” should a position come up

 Some people arrange to have a chat with a contact to introduce themselves and find out more about a particular company or industry.
 This is called an informational interview.